"Readocracy is on a mission to bring integrity back to the internet." Get credit for what you read online. Prove you are well-informed on any subject.

 Not everyone learns the same way

 Are you a fast reader?
 A slow reader?
 Do you prefer to learn visually?
 Perhaps you’re an auditory learner?
 Or through discussion?
 Readocracy allows for all of these possibilities.
 It allows you to verify attention to articles, but also videos, and podcasts (currently manual adding, soon full live verification).
 You can also calibrate your account based on your reading speed.
-If discussing material is important to you, Readocracy’s Reading Groups and Contributions credit system are made for you.
+If discussing material is important to you, Readocracy’s Discussions and Contributions credit system are made for you.

 The importance of a transcript anyone can see